bachbaongan/Project/SQL/CPA/README.md

 ORDER BY low_stock DESC
 LIMIT 10;

--- Write a query to compute the product performance for each product.
+-- Query to compute the product performance for each product.
 SELECT productCode, SUM(quantityOrdered*priceEach) AS product_performance
 FROM orderdetails
 GROUP BY productCode
 ORDER BY product_performance DESC
 LIMIT 10;

--- Write a query to combine low stock and product performance queries using CTE to display priority products for restocking With low_stock_products AS (
+-- Query to combine low stock and product performance queries using CTE to display priority products for restocking With low_stock_products AS (
 SELECT productCode,
        Round((SUM(quantityOrdered)*1.0/ ( SELECT quantityInStock